-The suit focuses on five cases that were reported between 2013 and 2015, but one paragraph in the 64-page document refers to a sexual harassment complaint made by a Tennessee trainer in 1996 involving an incident involving Denver Broncos quarterback Peyton Manning, who was then the Volunteers QB.
+The suit focuses on five cases reported between 2013 and 2015, but one paragraph in the 64-page document refers to a sexual harassment complaint made by a Tennessee trainer in 1996 including an incident involving Denver Broncos quarterback Peyton Manning, who was then the Volunteers QB.

 Smith has emphasized the focus of the lawsuit is on the university itself and that Manning's situation was referenced only to show how Tennessee has handled reports of player misconduct dating to 1995.

-There have been several sexual assault complaints made against Tennessee student-athletes over the last four years, including former football players A.J.
-Johnson and Michael Williams.
-They were indicted on aggravated rape charges in February 2015 and have separate trial dates this summer.
+There have been several sexual assault complaints made against Tennessee athletes over the last four years, including former football players A.J.
+Johnson and Michael Williams, who were indicted on aggravated rape charges in February 2015.

 Eight days after the suit was filed, defensive lineman Alexis Johnson was arrested on charges of aggravated assault and false imprisonment.
 Gregory Isaacs, the lawyer representing Alexis Johnson, has said his client ''adamantly denies the allegations.''
 Johnson was suspended from all team-related activities.